ibm-cloud-docs/pattern-db2-sap-vpc/networking-architecture.md

 | Public DNS | Provide DNS resolution to support the use of hostnames instead of IP addresses for applications | text | text | text |
 | Private DNS | Provide DNS resolution within IBM Cloud's private network | text| text | text |
 {: caption="Table 7.
 Architecture decisions for domain name system" caption-side="bottom"}

+Resilient communication between enterprise networks and the SAP / Db2 servers can xxxxxx On-prem to IBM Cloud traffic comes via an IPSec tunnel. xxxxx

+* Configure GRE tunnels between the Transit Gateway (TGW) and the firewalls, with one tunnel connecting to Firewall1 and the other to Firewall2.

+* Set up eBGP on the Palo Alto firewall to advertise the on-premises CIDR to the TGW.

+* Configure route prepending on the second GRE tunnel to ensure traffic consistently uses the primary tunnel.

+* Enable BFD on both firewalls, including those on IBM and the on-premises side.

+* If the IPSec tunnel between the on-premises network and IBM goes down, route advertisements will automatically be removed from the primary GRE tunnel, and traffic will seamlessly switch to the secondary tunnel.

+* This configuration eliminates dependency on VPC routes, avoiding the need for manual route updates.